voidquark/loki/README.md

+# ARCHIVED

+Role has been migrated to the Grafana Ansible Collection.
+You can find it at: https://github.com/grafana/grafana-ansible-collection/tree/main/roles/loki

-# Ansible role - Loki
+## Ansible role - Loki

 [![License](https://img.shields.io/github/license/voidquark/loki)](LICENSE)